Skip to content

 Common patterns and examples

-• Tenant admins can do “anything in the tenant”, except what is SA-only or scope-gated
+• Tenant Administrators can do "anything in the tenant", except what is SA-only or scope-gated

-• Practically, tenant admins can perform most tenant administration, but some operations remain reserved for:
+• Practically, Tenant Administrators can perform most tenant administration, but some operations remain reserved for:

-• Scoped admins (SA-or-scope), especially around privileged RBAC entities and sensitive scripting/secrets.
+• Delegated Admins (SA-or-scope), especially around privileged RBAC entities and sensitive scripting/secrets.

 • Privileged RBAC entities (admin groups/roles/permissions)